Juggling a full-time job, side hustle, and passion project?

 G SUITE for the Gmail account associated with my business.
 The reason I recommend switching from free Gmail to paid G Suite is that you get access to some really important features, including but not limited to a custom business email @yourcompany, unlimited group email addresses, 99.9% guaranteed uptime, twice the storage of free Gmail, zero ads, and email support.
 I'm on the basic plan, and it only costs $5/month.

-CREATIVELIVE is by far my favorite learning platform online.
+CREATIVELIVE is one of my favorite learning platforms online.
 It's free to use and a goldmine full of valuable content.
 In fact, some of the world's top experts, thought leaders, and entrepreneurs have taught courses on this platform (e.g. Vanessa Van Edwards, Tim Ferris, Ramit Sethi).

 Each week, CreativeLive broadcasts a new selection of classes that you can watch live for FREE.
 If you miss an on-air broadcast, you can always buy the class and tune in on your own time.
 I definitely recommend "Ditch Your Day Job" by Michelle Ward, "Start Late, Finish Rich" by David Bach, and "Create a Knockout Graphic Design Portfolio" by Ram Castillo.

-DUBSADO is a CRM that I recently started using to send invoices.
+DUBSADO is a CRM that I recently started using to manage client projects and send invoices.
 I love the e-signature feature and the customization options.
 This system is free with your first 3 clients and provides helpful tutorials for new users.
 Use my offer code "gawoon" to get 20% off your first month!